hmrc/mdg-stub/README.md

 ### Mocking errors

 The mock allows to simulate errors returned by MDG.
-In order to simulate the error it's necessary to add custom property with key `SHOULD_FAIL` and value `true` to the XML request.
+This can be done by creating a MDG request that in `properties` section contains aproperty with key `SHOULD_FAIL` and value `true` to the XML request.
 [Here](test/resources/validRequestCausingSimulatedFailure.xml) is an example request that triggers an error.

 ## Running the service